 If you're not sure what the company policy is, always ask about rules regarding absence and leave for medical appointments before you need to use them.

-When written notice is required, you may need to write the letter, or your employer may ask for a letter from your doctor.
-The examples provided here are only for general guidance, so edit to fit your personal situation and to meet the requirements of your workplace.
+When written notice is required, you may need to write the letter or your employer may ask for a letter from your doctor.

 What Does Your Workplace Require for Absence Notes?